Elevator Test Tower

 LNG Tank

-LNG Tank slipformed by Gleitbau GmbH.
+LNG Tank slipformed by a specialist contractor.

 Finland’s first Liquefied Natural Gas (LNG) Terminal is being built by Skangas at the oil and chemical harbor of the Port of Tahkoluoto in Pori, on the west coast of Finland.
 The estimated completion date for the terminal is fall of 2016.
 Total LNG storage capacity will be 30,000 cubic meters.